Wicked Spoon Buffet 2023: Menu, Hours, Prices

 Source: @_erineats

 The Grill Station carries the show here with its plethora of meats and savory reds.
-The Mexican-style Al pastor marinated pork shoulder and Honey glazed ham make an excellent combo.
-However, the most unique and must-try meat on the station is the beginner friendly bone marrow topped with sweet braised beef and pickled onions.
+The applewood smoked bacon, hash brown bites, herb-crusted pork loin, and the slow-roasted beef strip loin are great combos.
+However, the most unique and must-try meat on the station is the beginner-friendly bone marrow with sweet braised beef and pickled onions.

-The top sirloin will entice many taste buds with its moist and incredibly tender texture that melts in your mouth.
-The beef tri top ham is a favorite for meat lovers and you will never go wrong with their soft slow roasted strip loin.
+The beef tri top ham is a favorite for meat lovers and you will never go wrong with their soft roasted strip loin.

-Apart from the grill, another must-try is the pork carnitas taco with a lingering spicy taste that gives you a taste of high-end Mexican food.
+Apart from the grill, another must-try is the International Station with carnitas tacos that have a lingering spicy taste reminiscent of high-end Mexican cuisine.

-The Asian section’s best picks include the light and fluffy pork buns, fried rice (served in cute take-out boxes), Kung Pao tofu, shrimp, fresh & sweet sushi, veggie rolls with crispy wrappers, highly spicy tuna, mussels, Char sweet foul bun, and light Singapore noodles with black vinegar sauce.
+The Asian Station’s best picks include the steamed snow crab with drawn butter, mushroom mapo tofu, assorted sushi, veggie rolls with crispy wrappers, highly spicy tuna, chicken egg rolls, and light Singapore noodles with crispy chicken and black vinegar sauce.

 When it comes to salads, start with the Caesar salad which is individually portioned giving you all the veggies you need in one neat bowl.
 Spring lentil salads are also great and great to pair up with the adjacent breads and fruits.